DIY Curtain Rods (Restoration Hardware Inspired)

 Now to be fair, like many DIY projects, they would cost a lot more if you didn’t have many of these supplies already on hand.
 And I spent more because I essentially made three and a half of them.
 But still, $50 for 24′ of gorgeous, real wood curtain rods seems pretty wonderful to me.

 I always say that mixing some splurge items with some more affordable pieces (whatever “splurge” and “affordable” means to you) is the best way to create a beautiful space with long-lasting style.
-In that vein, we bought these chairs from Restoration Hardware several years ago (and, by the way, if you make the right finish choices and catch a sale, you can save quite a bit off the list price).
+In that vein, we bought these chairs from Restoration Hardware for our living room several years ago (and, by the way, if you make the right finish choices and catch a sale, you can save quite a bit off the list price).
 I just love the aged look of the “burnt oak” wood, and I wanted to recreate that for my curtain rods.